The Lonesome Road: Recordings (mechanicals)

 It was initially recorded September 16, 1927, by Austin, accompanied by Shilkret directing the Victor Orchestra.
 There have been over two hundred recordings of "Lonesome Road," including versions by Frank Sinatra, Louis Armstrong, Sister Rosetta Tharpe, the Boswell Sisters (recorded April 27, 1934), Bing Crosby (recorded December 12, 1938), Ted Lewis, Stevie Wonder, Sam Cooke, Ace Cannon, Chris Connor, Dick Dale, Willie Nelson, and Tuba Skinny.

+A version by Frankie Laine was number 48 on the Canadian CHUM Chart on April 7, 1958.

 Esther & Abi Ofarim recorded the song in 1967 for their album 2 In 3.
 It was issued as a single B-side single to "Cinderella Rockefella" on Philips Records.

 Ella Fitzgerald and Andy Williams performed a duet on the variety TV series The Andy Williams Show on January 1, 1967.

 Swedish singer Anni-Frid Lyngstad recorded a cover version titled "När du blir min" (English: When You’ll Be Mine), with Swedish lyrics written by Olle Bergman.
 As a B-side to her 1968 single for EMI Records, "Mycket kär", Lyngstad's version was arranged in a sped-up fashion and pronounced swing manner, compared to recordings by other artists.
 In November 1968, the single was ranked No. 11 in a music chart Toppentipset, as published by Expressen.

 Bob Dylan borrowed the melody and a few lines for his song "Sugar Baby", on his 2001 album Love & Theft.